lpratt30/pr12/README.md

  - Sets the port and maximum number of connections
  - Specifies a handler with optional argument.
 For example, the handler may be a multi-threaded transfer implementation from part II
-	 - The handler specifies the flow of the server's data transfer.
-It does not specific the data transfer.
-The purpose of the library is to abstract the connection and transfer details
+	 - The handler specifies the high-level flow of the server's data transfer.
+It does not do the data transfer
  - Calls gfs_serve to start serving requests indefinitely

   gfs = gfserver_create();